lisefrac/redtrilliumgardens.com/content/buy-plants.md

 "Zoigls" are imperfect, "factory second" plants.
 Usually this means that we can't identify them to species level.
 (This is what happens when you don't label your seeds well!)

-Singletons are 2024 plants where we only have one of a species left.
+Singletons plants where we only have one of a species left.

 - Black-eyed Susan F2 hybrid - grown from seed collected from 'Goldsturm' black-eyed Susan (Rudbeckia hirta x fulgida) - $3/pint
-- Hemp dogbane (Apocynum cannabinum) singleton - $7 for a 2-quart
 - Mystery goldenrod (Solidago species; possibly wrinkled-leaved (S. rugosa) or Canada (S. canadensis)) - pints at $3, quarts at $5
 - Mystery wood aster (either white wood aster (Eurybia divaricata) or blue wood aster (Symphyotrichum cordifolium)) - pints at $3
 - White wood aster (Eurybia divaricata) singleton - $4/pint
+- Spotted bee-balm (Monarda punctata) singleton - $4/pint
+- Coastal plain Joe-pye weed (Eutrochium dubium) singleton - $4/pint

 ### Non-natives